airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 Your `READ_ONLY_USER` should now be ready for use with Airbyte.

-#### Possible configuration Parameters

-* Authentication Source
+### Сonfiguration Parameters
+* Database: database name
+* Authentication Source: specifies the database that the supplied credentials should be validated against.
+Defaults to `admin`.
+* User: username to use when connecting
+* Password: used to authenticate the user
+* TSL: whether to use TSL connection
+* **Standalone MongoDb instance**
   * Host: URL of the database
   * Port: Port to use for connecting to the database
-* User: username to use when connecting
-* Password: used to authenticate the user
+* **Replica Set**
+  * Server addresses: the members of a replica set
-* Replica Set
+  * Replica Set: A replica set name
-* Whether to enable SSL
+* **MongoDb Atlas Cluster**
+  * Cluster URL: URL of a cluster to connect to

+For more information regarding configuration parameters, please see [MongoDb Documentation](https://docs.mongodb.com/drivers/java/sync/v4.3/fundamentals/connection/).

 ## Changelog
 | Version | Date       | Pull Request | Subject |